10 libri per 10 euro qui

 • 2021

-In 1883 the New South Wales Board for the Protection of Aborigines was tasked with assisting and supporting an Aboriginal population that had been devastated by a brutal dispossession.
-It began its tenure with little government direction - its initial approach was cautious and reactionary.
-However, by the turn of the century this Board, driven by some forceful individuals, was squarely focused on a legislative agenda that sought policies to control, segregate and expel Aboriginal people.
-Over time it acquired extraordinary powers to control Aboriginal movement, remove children from their communities and send them into domestic service, collect wages and hold them in trust, withhold rations, expel individuals from stations and reserves, authorise medical inspections, and prevent any Aboriginal person from leaving the state.
-Power and Dysfunction explores this Board and uncovers who were the major drivers of these policies, who were its most influential people, and how this body came to wield so much power.
-Paradoxically, despite its considerable influence, through its bravado, structural dysfunction, flawed policies and general indifference, it failed to manage core aspects of Aboriginal policy.
-In the 1930s, when the Board was finally challenged by Aboriginal and non-Aboriginal groups seeking its abolition, it had become moribund, paranoid and secretive as it railed against all detractors.
-When it was finally disbanded in 1940, its 57-year legacy had touched every Aboriginal community in New South Wales with lasting consequences that still resonate today
+In 1883, the New South Wales Board for the Protection of Aborigines was established to assist an Aboriginal population devastated by dispossession.
+Initially cautious and reactionary, the Board's approach shifted by the turn of the century as it became focused on a legislative agenda aimed at controlling, segregating, and expelling Aboriginal people.
+Over time, it gained extraordinary powers to regulate Aboriginal movement, remove children from their communities for domestic service, collect and withhold wages, expel individuals from reserves, authorize medical inspections, and prevent any Aboriginal person from leaving the state.
+This exploration reveals the key figures driving these policies and how the Board accumulated such power.
+Paradoxically, despite its influence, the Board's structural dysfunction, flawed policies, and indifference led to its failure in managing essential aspects of Aboriginal policy.
+By the 1930s, as Aboriginal and non-Aboriginal groups sought its abolition, the Board had become moribund, paranoid, and secretive, resisting all critics.
+Disbanded in 1940, its 57-year legacy profoundly impacted every Aboriginal community in New South Wales, leaving lasting consequences that resonate to this day.

 Power and Dysfunction: The New South Wales Board for the Protection of Aborigines 1883-1940